Author: sifars

 import constants from 'path_to_file/constants.js'

-Object Prototype
+Understanding Object Prototype in JavaScript

-So let’s approach it with a real-world solution.
-First, we need to understand function constructor and its prototype.
-In javascript, each object created using a function constructor has access to its prototype.
+Each object created using a function constructor has access to its prototype.

 /**